Contrastive Conformal Sets: Results and Discussion

-In \cref{tab:ood_CIFAR-100_repvgg_a005_label_seeds5}, we compare the \gls{OOD} detection results of our learned-metric contrastive conformal sets against eight baselines.
-To utilize our learned-metric sets for this task, we sample positive and negative instances for the given dataset, construct the covering sets using the learned metrics, and compute an anomaly score defined as in \cref{eq:ood-score}.
-We noticed that subtracting also the positive exclusion rate yields slightly better results in this setting.
+In \cref{tab:ood_CIFAR_repvgg_a005_aug_seeds6}, we compare the \gls{OOD} detection results of our learned-geometry contrastive conformal sets against eight baselines.
+To utilize our learned-geometry sets for this task, we sample positive and negative instances for the given dataset in an unsupervised manner, construct the covering sets using the learned parameters, and compute an anomaly score defined as in \cref{eq:ood-score}.

-For CIFAR-100 (ID), this score is appropriately low since the exclusion of negatives is high.
-For CIFAR-10 and SVHN (\gls{OOD}), the exclusion rate of negatives is conversely low (behaving similarly to the positive inclusion boundary), and hence the anomaly scores are very high.
-This separation in the derived metric space makes all learned-metric methods substantially outperform the baselines across both \gls{OOD} datasets in AUROC and FPR95.
+For CIFAR100 (ID), this score is appropriately low since the exclusion of negatives is high.
+For CIFAR-10 and SVHN (\gls{OOD}), the exclusion rate of negatives is conversely low (the negative distances fall largely below the ID-calibrated threshold), and hence the anomaly scores are very high.
+This separation in the derived score makes both learned-geometry variants substantially outperform the baselines across both \gls{OOD} datasets in AUROC and FPR95.